Kumamap Kumamap Kumamap

 When and where was the latest bear incident in Chugoku Mountains?

-The most recent bear sighting in Chugoku Mountains was on April 28, 2026 in Daisen, Tottori, where 1 Black Bear was reported.
+The most recent bear sighting in Chugoku Mountains was on May 31, 2026 in Kotoura Yamagawa, Tottori, where 1 Black Bear was reported.
 Detailed location and surrounding incidents are available on the incident map.

 Where have bears appeared recently in Chugoku Mountains?